nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 2. My code was not well documented so there was a bit of stepping-through that was necessary to find where it needed to be updated.
 3. It had been just long enough since working in the code that a bit of re-discovery was necessary to get myself up-to-speed enought to be able to help at all.

-Over all it was _great_ to work through the issues in a remote pair programming session and Ryan is up and running.
+Over all it was _great_ to work through the issues in a remote pair programming session that results in a working environment!

 ## Friday 28-Apr-2023